Springer accelerates digital push with Business Insider buy

 Axel Springer shares were down 2 percent by 1315 GMT, underperforming the STOXX Europe 600 Media index which was down 1.2 percent.

-Business Insider will invest in expansion in the coming years and expects earnings before interest, tax, depreciation and amortization (EBITDA) to reach break-even levels by 2018.
+Business Insider will invest in expansion in the coming years and expects earnings before interest, tax, depreciation and amortisation (EBITDA) to reach break-even levels by 2018.

 Amazon Inc founder and chief executive Jeff Bezos will hold the remainder of Business Insider shares via his personal investment company Bezos Expeditions, Springer's statement said.